mozillauwu/mozillauwu.github.io/designzilla/README.md

 # DesignZilla
-## One Page Website Design Contest
+## One Page Website Design Hackathon

-DesignZilla is [one page website](https://onepagelove.com/what-exactly-is-a-one-page-website) design contest where you have to design a simple website page for “Mozilla Campus Club - UWU”.
+DesignZilla is [one page website](https://onepagelove.com/what-exactly-is-a-one-page-website) design hackathon where you have to design a simple website page for “Mozilla Campus Club - UWU”.

 ### Task